Sourcegraph Cody

 Key Features

-• Auto-edit for inline contextual code suggestions
+• Auto-edit inline code suggestions

-• Customizable Prompts to automate tasks
+• Customizable Prompts for workflow automation

-• Context filters to ignore selected repos
+• Context Filters to exclude selected repos

-• Agentic Batch Changes (public beta) for large-scale migrations
+• Agentic Batch Changes for large-scale migrations

-• MCP server for agent code-graph knowledge
+• MCP server for coding agents

 About Sourcegraph Cody

-FreemiumIntermediateAPI availableWeb · Desktop · API
+FreemiumIntermediateAPI availableWeb · Desktop · CLI · API

 Behind the Verdict